PopcornTimeCommunity/desktop/README.md

 # Google Cloud FAQ

 * **Should I use any sort of internet protection while using Google Cloud?**
 It is nearly impossible for an Internet Service Provider to know that you are streaming movies through Google.
 That being said, according to http://www.pcworld.com/article/2973556/streaming-media/popcorn-time-users-are-now-getting-sued-by-the-movie-industry.html, Tens of thousands of Popcorn Time movie streamers are now getting sued by the movie industry.
 These users should be safe with the built-in Google Cloud Player.
-At Popcorn Time CE, we put security first!
+At Popcorn Time Community, we put security first!

 * **Why was this project created?**
 It was originally created as a proof of concept, but it became a large project as the MPAA surprisingly shut down yts.to and popcorntime.io at the same time.
 This project shall continue as far as we have the support and community for it.